AY2324S2-DSA4213-TeamBloopers/Intelli-Exam/README.md

 Team Bloopers recognises the busy schedules of university educators.
 With Intelli-exam, we attempt to employ our proprietary RAG Pipeline, integrated with h2oGPTe's API to run their LLM model for generation of exam questions.

-Question types include MCQs or open-ended, with educators having the flexibility to provide information or structure for question context and format, while ensuring they align with the syllabus.
+Question types include MCQs or open-ended, with educators having the flexibility to execute two query types:

+- **Sample Questions**: Useful in generating consistent exam question format throughout every semesters, without repeating questions

+- **Additional Context**: Useful in generating questions that rely on context, especially for courses that are continuously advancing in landscape

 ## Solution Architecture